chbndrhnns/pycharm-plugin-connexion/.junie/memory/tasks.md

     "BOTTLENECK": "No baseline test run before applying the fix.", "PROJECT NOTE": "-",
     "NEW INSTRUCTION": "WHEN starting a bug fix THEN run relevant tests to capture baseline" }

+[2025-12-11 11:08] - Updated by Junie - Trajectory analysis
+{
+    "PLAN QUALITY": "near-optimal",
+    "REDUNDANT STEPS": "-",
+    "MISSING STEPS": "run tests",
+    "BOTTLENECK": "Malformed regex string introduced a syntax error and was not validated by tests.", "PROJECT NOTE": "Node id regex should allow quotes/brackets and stop before trailing status using a non-greedy group with whitespace lookahead.", "NEW INSTRUCTION": "WHEN editing PytestConsoleFilter regex THEN run ./gradlew test and correct syntax or failing assertions immediately"
+}